Use this quick guide to SEO for cleaning companies to help you organically grow your website, establish your authority, and expand your reach.

 Sound a bit too technical for you?
 Well, I have some good news... and some great news.

-The good: you can do most of your own SEO in-house.
+The good: You can do most of your own SEO in-house.

-Choose a single keyword or phrase to focus on.
+Bottom Line: Choose a single keyword or phrase to focus on in your domain name.
 You’ll use it throughout your website so you want to target a specific, high yield phrase and get to the top of the results for it.

-Your page title also shows up in the Tabs of your browser:
+Your page title also shows up in the tabs of your browser.